KinaKnowledge/juno-lang/README.md

 Juno
 ====

-Juno is a self-hosted Lisp with zero-dependencies that compiles to Javascript.
-It aims to provide fast execution and ease of use, while facilitating features such as a macro facility modeled on Common Lisp.
-Juno provides a browser-native Lisp computing environment, which can extend into other similar environments, such as Deno.
+Juno is a self-hosted Lisp dialect that compiles to Javascript.
+It aims to provide fast execution and ease of use and features such as a macro facility modeled on Common Lisp and the ability to save and restore the running image.
+Juno provides a native Lisp computing environment for Javascript platforms: the browser, Deno or Node (ala V8), or similar.

-This dialect of Lisp straddles two worlds: leverage Javascript's features and libraries with the composability and expressiveness of Lisp.
+Juno as a Lisp straddles two worlds.
+It is built to easily leverage Javascript environments and libraries with the composability and expressiveness of Lisp.
 Javascript is preserved in terms of logical operators, the native types, exceptions, asynchronous functions, arrow functions, Promises, import/export, generators and the like.
 Juno doesn't have different language constructs, and this makes it easy to access and work with Javascript libraries and functions.
-In fact you can inline javascript code if you so desired as part of your Lisp forms.
+In fact you can inline javascript code as part of your Lisp forms.

 As a Lisp, where possible, Juno follows Common Lisp naming conventions such as `defun` or `defmacro`.
 There are some exceptions, such as the predicate names, which by convention end with a question mark (?).
 Ultimately the code being produced is Javascript, and so certain design decisions have been made in order to better fit into the Javascript world.
 For example, there are no `CONS` cells and therefore no classical list traversal.
 However, the lack of these structures doesn't meaningfully impact the user or design experience.
 Instead, arrays act as the primary sequence container.
 The `push` function appends to an array, vs. prepending to a list.
 The operators `first` and `rest` take the place of `CAR` and `CDR`.
 Juno is case sensitive and uses `snake_case` vs. `hyphenated-case` as in Common Lisp because hyphens can't be part of variable names in Javascript.
 You can use hyphenated names, but these will be sanitized for Javascript language rules with underscores replacing the hyphens.

 ----

 If you are coming to Juno from outside the Lisp world, say from the Javascript world, the notion of how a variable is represented in the language is a bit different.
 In fact, this is one of the key differences between a lisp family language and Javascript.
 In Javascript, a variable is declared in the source code and it is the specific means in which to refer to a mutable or immutable value over the course of it's scope.
-Once in execution, the code cannot not refer to these values explicitly - there is no semantic way to use the code in the language itself.
+Once in execution, the code cannot not refer to the symbolic names explicitly - there is no semantic way to reflect on the symbolic names, only the values.

 (footnote: Javascript can be constructed in the source code to occur, via `Function` and `eval`.
 Some restrictions apply(tm): operations like saving context is harder.
 This is handy for saving work and information in a structured way.
 Introspection and composability are more natural when things like language templates can be built.
 And working with the DOM, itself a tree structure is more natural.)